 I spend most days speaking to parents on the phone, answering their questions via email or through our online “Ask a question” hub.

 Some of the questions are straightforward, and then others require more reassurance and support.
-Some parents are really struggling and anxious, and need reassurance that they’re doing the right thing.
-And particularly at the moment with coronavirus, we have seen a 30% increase in the number of questions with parents’ anxiety being much higher than normal.
+Some parents are really struggling and anxious.
+They need reassurance that they’re doing the right thing.
+During the height of the pandemic, we saw a 30% increase in the number of questions with parents’ anxiety being much higher than normal.

 It’s only natural to feel like this, and we will help you in any we can.
 Everyone in the team is a parent themselves, so we all understand what you’re going through and we’re here to help.

-What is the Safe Sleep Advice Line and what sort of questions do parents ask?
+What is the Safe Sleep Advice Line and what sort of questions do people ask?

 The national phone line is manned during business hours by trained Red Nose Educators who answer questions about everything from how to set up a safe nursery, room temperature, swaddling, bassinettes and cots, using blankets, room sharing, product safety – and everything in between.